meilinli123/eco395m-FinalProject/README.md

 <h3 align="center" id="heading"> Bevo’s Group: Meilin Li, Tianyu Wang, Macheddie Baker, Xiangmeng Qin, Yueting Zhang
  </h3>

 ## Introduction & Background

 Navigating the automotive landscape involves more than just choosing between makes and models; it's about deciphering nuanced data that underlies every transaction.
 In a world of rapidly evolving automotive markets, having comprehensive insights into various aspects of car data is paramount.

 Whether you're a buyer looking for the best deal, a seller seeking optimal pricing strategies, or an enthusiast curious about market trends, understanding the details of car information becomes a crucial asset.

-Our project, "Automotive Data Insights," is designed with the goal of scraping, analyzing, and modeling essential car details from a car sales website, then delving into factors such as pricing, regression models, and location-based trends, with the use of SQL databases and StreamLit.
-Our project aims to provide valuable information that empowers users to make informed decisions in the dynamic landscape of the automotive industry.
+Our project, **Automotive Data Insights**, is designed with the goal of scraping, analyzing, and modeling essential car details from a car sales website.
+We delve into factors such as pricing, regression models, and location-based trends, utilizing SQL databases and StreamLit to provide valuable information.
+This enables users to make informed decisions in the dynamic landscape of the automotive industry.

 ## Data

-For this study, we leverage data obtained from Cars.com (see “References” for link), a prominent online advertising and research service tailored for car buyers, sellers, and enthusiasts.
-The richness of our data source, Cars.com, stems from its user-friendly interface and comprehensive listings of vehicle models, makes, and geographical information.
+For this study, we leverage data obtained from [Cars.com](#references), a prominent online advertising and research service tailored for car buyers, sellers, and enthusiasts.
+The richness of our data source comes from its user-friendly interface and comprehensive listings of vehicle models, makes, and geographical information.

 ## Methodology